 Here you go!
 Eight products that should make your flight a little more pleasant and your face a little more glowy!

 Not writing beauty posts often, actually I have only done it once before, but I couldn’t not write this one.

 Asia is known to have some of the best skincare and cosmetic products.
-Japan in particular is renowned among beauty-lovers (yours, truly) for it’s very high-quality, yet affordable, cosmetics.
+Japan, in particular, is renowned among beauty-lovers (yours, truly) for it’s very high-quality, yet affordable, cosmetics.
 For a beauty product addict like me, it was heaven!
 I visited the drugstores about 4 times.
-The first 2 times I found it really intimidating and rushed out – with mountains of products, their drugstores are overwhelming if you don’t know what you are looking for.
+The first 2 times I found it really intimidating and rushed out.
+With mountains of products, Japanese drugstores are overwhelming if you don’t know what you are looking for.
 A few moons later and after watching about 10 YouTube videos and reading a plethora of articles, I had a list and I was ready!
 Japanese drugstores here I come!

 Once in and armed with a list and a credit card, I faced another issue – packaging!
-Bloggers and vloggers will talk a lot about Asian beauty products but they will often show you the actual product, not the box which contains it, and some time the difference is huge.
+Bloggers and vloggers will talk a lot about Asian beauty products but they will often show you the actual product, not the box which contains it, and sometimes the difference is huge.

 1 – Sunscreens, sunscreens, sunscreens